kiwix/kiwix-js/README.md

 - Microsoft Edge Legacy >=40 (needs to run a local copy of the source code)
 - Microsoft Internet Explorer 11 (needs to run a local copy of the source code)

-## License
+## Licence

-This application is released under the GPL v3 license.
+This application is released under the GPL v3 licence.
 See http://www.gnu.org/licenses/ or the included LICENSE-GPLv3.txt file
-The source code can be found at https://github.com/kiwix/kiwix-js
+The source code can be found at https://github.com/kiwix/kiwix-js.

 ## Unit tests